SamirFersobe/mofgbml_visualizer/README.md

-# MultiObjective Fuzzy Genetics-based Machine Learning(MOoFGBML) Visualize
+# MultiObjective Fuzzy Genetics-based Machine Learning(MoFGBML) Visualize

 MoFGBML is a machine learning algorithm which generates fuzzy classifiers which are able to classify the data using fuzzy rules.